History of Myanmar: Ava (1364–1555)

 Founded in 1364, Kingdom of Ava (Inwa) was the successor state to earlier, even smaller kingdoms based in central Burma: Taungoo (1287–1318), Myinsaing–Pinya Kingdom (1297–1364), and Sagaing Kingdom (1315–64).
 In its first years of existence, Ava, which viewed itself as the rightful successor to the Pagan Kingdom, tried to reassemble the former empire.
 While it was able to pull the Taungoo-ruled kingdom and peripheral Shan states (Kalay, Mohnyin, Mogaung, Hsipaw) into its fold at the peak of its power, it failed to reconquer the rest.

 The Forty Years' War (1385–1424) with Hanthawaddy left Ava exhausted, and its power plateaued.
-Its kings regularly faced rebellions in its vassal regions but were able to put them down until the 1480s.
+Its kings regularly faced rebellions in their vassal regions but were able to put them down until the 1480s.
 In the late 15th century, the Prome Kingdom and its Shan States successfully broke away, and in the early 16th century, Ava itself came under attacks from its former vassals.
 In 1510, Taungoo also broke away.
 In 1527, the Confederation of Shan States led by Mohnyin captured Ava.
-The Confederation's rule of Upper Burma, though lasted until 1555, was marred by internal fighting between Mohnyin and Thibaw houses.
+The Confederation's rule of Upper Burma, though it lasted until 1555, was marred by internal fighting between Mohnyin and Thibaw houses.
 The kingdom was toppled by Taungoo forces in 1555.

 The Burmese language and culture came into its own between the last period of the Pagan Kingdom (Old Burmese starts in the XII° century) and the Ava period.

 Hanthawaddy Pegu (1287–1539, 1550–52)

 The Mon-speaking Hanthawaddy kingdom was founded as Ramannadesa right after Pagan's collapse in 1297.
-In the beginning, the Lower-Burma-based kingdom was a loose federation of regional power centre in the Mottama, the Pegu and the Irrawaddy Delta.
+In the beginning, the Lower-Burma-based kingdom was a loose federation of regional power centres in the Mottama, the Pegu, and the Irrawaddy Delta.
 The energetic reign of Razadarit (1384–1421) cemented the kingdom's existence.
 Razadarit firmly unified the three Mon-speaking regions together, and successfully held off Ava in the Forty Years' War (1385–1424).

-After the war, Hanthawaddy entered its golden age whereas its rival Ava gradually went into decline.
+After the war, Hanthawaddy entered its golden age, whereas its rival Ava gradually went into decline.
 From the 1420s to the 1530s, Hanthawaddy was the most powerful and prosperous kingdom of all post-Pagan kingdoms.
 Under a string of especially gifted monarchs, the kingdom enjoyed a long golden age, profiting from foreign commerce.
 The kingdom, with a flourishing the Mon language and culture, became a Centre of commerce and Theravada Buddhism.

 Due to the inexperience of its last ruler, the powerful kingdom was conquered by the upstart Taungoo dynasty in 1539.
 The kingdom was briefly revived between 1550 and 1552.
 It effectively controlled only Pegu and was crushed by Taungoo in 1552.